John Joseph Harper: Legacy

+In 1994, Prairie Theatre Exchange produced William Harrar's play Inquest about the police response to the shooting.
+Two years later, Layne Coleman and Sandra Oh appeared in a Factory Theatre production of Harrar's play.

 Harper's shooting was described in a 1999 book, Cowboys & Indians: The Killing of J.J.
 Harper, written by Winnipeg Free Press columnist Gordon Sinclair Jr., and later a 2003 television movie by the same name.
 It was directed by Norma Bailey and starred Adam Beach as Harper.